Updated on:

 Radon levels can vary daily or seasonally, so a short-term test might miss spikes and falsely indicate the air is safe.
 In fact, a study shows these tests fail to predict seasonal changes in 96% of cases.
 Therefore, using long-term tests will give you more accurate results.

-If you want reliable results without the risk of errors, it’s a good idea to hire a professional radon tester.
-They use specialized equipment that can measure radon levels with more precision than DIY kits.
-Radon levels are measured in picocuries per liter of air (pCi/L).
+If you opt to check radon levels yourself, you should know that they are measured in picocuries per liter of air (pCi/L).
 The EPA recommends hiring a licensed professional to reduce radon levels if they are at or above 4 pCi/L.

 Testing your home's air quality is not just a precaution—it's an essential step toward creating a safer, healthier living environment.
 Start small with IAQ monitors for daily insights, and move to specific tests for pollutants like mold, radon, and carbon monoxide when necessary.